1492: Conquest of Paradise: Box office

-Director Ridley Scott later blamed the movie's failure on Americans not understanding European accents: "They don't hear shit unless it's from Texas or America, right?" and reflected: "It's one of my favorite films.
+Scott later blamed the film's U.S. failure on Americans not understanding European accents: "They don't hear shit unless it's from Texas or America, right?" and reflected: "It's one of my favorite films.
 What's interesting, they didn't know how to release it in America.
 But in Europe, it clocked $57 million."
 In 2024, he give a similar statement: "I'm very proud of 1492, with Gérard Depardieu.
 The problem with Gérard is he doesn't speak very good English and I didn't have the heart to say, 'Gérard we need to [re-record all your lines].'
 I'm trying to resurrect 1492 because it's so beautifully shot and acted and scored.
 I'm trying to resurrect it as a four-hour [movie] for a streaming platform.
 Now if I asked, 'Gérard, can we ADR you with Kenneth Branagh?' he'd probably say, 'Yeah, of course.